MostafaNabi/ChessApp/readme.txt

 Chess mages taken from: https://commons.wikimedia.org/wiki/Category:PNG_chess_pieces/Standard_transparent

-I have uploaded my software as a zip file, since I used Github for my version control, and including all the packages I have used the number of files has become rather large.

 First to setup the chess app stand-alone

 1. The makefile uses the g++ compiler and c++11 library